What are the minimum system requirements for running Citrix Hypervisor?

 Does Citrix Hypervisor provide disk snapshot capabilities for VMs?

 Yes.
-Citrix Hypervisor supports snapshotting in all editions.
+Citrix Hypervisor supports using snapshots in all editions.
 For more information, see VM Snapshots.

 What types of local storage can be used with Citrix Hypervisor?

-Citrix Hypervisor supports local storage such as SATA and SAS.
+Citrix Hypervisor supports local storage such as SATA, SAS, and NVMe.

 What type of SAN/NAS storage can be used with Citrix Hypervisor?